Watch FCCO's "How to Trap a Cat" video.

-Place the traps in the area where you normally feed the cats. · If using an FCCO double-door trap, remove the back door.
+- Remove the back door, if using an FCCO trap.
 For a one-door trap, securely wire or zip-tie the door into the open position.

-Feed the cats at a time when you will be available to monitor the traps.
+- Feed the cats at a time when you will be available to monitor the traps.

 Setting the Traps

-On trapping day (the day before your appointment), set the traps just before the cats’ normal feeding time.
+- On trapping day (the day before your appointment), set the traps just before the cats’ normal feeding time.
 If trapping in a public area, try to place the traps where they will not be noticed by a passerby who may not understand what you are doing.

-To set the trap, open the trap door by pushing the top of the door in and pulling the bottom of the door upward.
+- To set the traps, open the trap door by pushing the top of the door in and pulling the bottom of the door upward.
 There is a small hook attached to one side of the trap top.
 It hooks onto a tiny metal cylinder on the right side of the door.
 The hook holds the door in an open position which also raises the trip plate.
-When the cat steps on the plate, it will cause the hook to release the door and close the trap.
+When a cat steps on the plate, it will cause the hook to release the door and close the trap.

 Waiting for Success

-Wait quietly in an area where you can still see the traps without disturbing the cats, but not where the cats can see you.
+- Wait quietly in an area where you can still see the traps without disturbing the cats, but not where the cats can see you.
 Your car or house window work very well.
-Check the traps every 15 to 30 minutes; you can usually hear the trap door closing.
+Check the traps every 15 to 30 minutes; you can usually hear the trap doors closing.
 As soon as a cat is trapped, quickly cover the trap completely and remove it from the area.
 When carrying the trap always use the handle on top of the trap.
 Do not use the handle for the door in case it is not latched properly.
 If you are trapping multiple cats, repeat this process until all cats are trapped.

-When you pick up the cats from the clinic, they will still be groggy from their anesthesia.
+- When you pick up the cats from the clinic, they will still be groggy from their anesthesia.